Analysts' Top Technology Picks: EverQuote (EVER), BigCommerce Holdings (BIGC)

 EverQuote (EVER)

-In a report released today, Jed Kelly from Oppenheimer assigned a Buy rating to EverQuote, with a price target of $70.00.
-The company’s shares closed last Monday at $44.53.
+Oppenheimer analyst Jed Kelly assigned a Buy rating to EverQuote today and set a price target of $70.00.
+The company’s shares closed last Tuesday at $48.00.

 According to TipRanks.com, Kelly is a 4-star analyst with an average return of 14.6% and a 54.8% success rate.
 Kelly covers the Technology sector, focusing on stocks such as Rush Street Interactive, DraftKings, and CarGurus.

-EverQuote has an analyst consensus of Strong Buy, with a price target consensus of $62.00, a 27.3% upside from current levels.
+Currently, the analyst consensus on EverQuote is a Strong Buy with an average price target of $62.00, a 29.1% upside from current levels.
 In a report released today, Needham also reiterated a Buy rating on the stock with a $65.00 price target.

 See today’s analyst top recommended stocks >>